Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Closed-loop dynamics and 1-cycles

-Theorem~\ref{pro:fp} suggests a method for designing the nonlinearities $F$ and $\Phi$ in a way to guarantee the existence of 1-cycle with predefined parameters $\lambda,T$ for a given value of $\alpha$.
-It suffices to calculate the fixed point $X$ according to \eqref{eq:fp_alpha}, and then find $F,\Phi$ in such a way that~\eqref{eq:f-phi-correspondence} holds.
-However, to ensure a sustained 1-cycle requires orbital stability.
+Theorem~\ref{pro:fp} suggests a method for designing the nonlinearities $F$ and $\Phi$ in such a way as to guarantee the existence of a 1-cycle with predefined parameters $\lambda,T$ for a given value of $\alpha$.
+It suffices to calculate the fixed point $X$ according to~\eqref{eq:fp_alpha}, and then find $F,\Phi$ in such a way that~\eqref{eq:f-phi-correspondence} holds.
+However, ensuring a sustained 1-cycle requires orbital stability.
 A complete controller design algorithm is provided in Section~\ref{sec:design}.